thongnt0208/basic-exam-taking-web/README.md

 ### Current drawbacks
 - Do not mix the answers
+- Do not handle Multiple choice
 - Do not UX Optimization
-- No handling bad cases
+- No handling submit when do not check all answers
 - No lazy load